|

 Then, the processor keeps a portion of this money for administration costs, and shares a portion of it with their ISO, or distributor that setup the merchant location for service.
 This interchange does not come out of the surcharge, therefore the machine owner normally keeps 100% of the surcharge amount he collects on his machine because the processing is paid for by the interchange fee.

-Cashless atm machines cannot collect interchange according to current regulations.
+Point of Banking machines cannot collect interchange according to current regulations.
 This is why each transaction costs the machine owner a "processing fee" that is withheld from the surcharge on each transaction that is run.
 When the cashless atm runs a transaction, the processor withholds the processing fee at the "switch", where the transaction is routed to the proper network that will handle each specific transaction.
 The network being used on each transaction depends on which networks the cardholder's issuing bank belongs to.
-The processing fees on cashless atm terminals are sometime referred to as "switch fees".
+The processing fees on Point of Banking terminals are sometime referred to as "switch fees", or "network access".

 This is the "trade-off" of not having a cash dispensing atm machine where you could be keeping 100% of the surcharge.
-Regular atm machines cost much more to own and operate than cashless atms, plus they are much more likely to break down, they require a dedicated phone line, and thieves are always looking to break in to them and steal the cash.
+Regular atm machines cost much more to own and operate than Point of Banking terminals, plus regular atms are much more likely to break down, they require a dedicated phone line, and thieves are always looking to break in to them and steal the cash.

 Another interesting note is that many insurance companies these days are going way up on their premiums for merchants who have cash dispensing atm machines...some may even drop the merchant's coverage!
 Insurance companies don't want to have to pay for repairing the merchant's building if / when someone wraps a chain around the atm and rips the machine out of the location...very expensive, and this type of crime is on the rise across the United States.